Charlotte NC Light Rail Is a HUGE Success!

 This model is patterned by those in Houston, Texas, and has also been ordered by the city of Portland, Oregon.
 Charlotteans have enthusiastically embraced the light rail after much ado about county expenditures to build the system.
 This was demonstrated by the opening month’s records of carrying over 9,000 passenger trips per day.
 CATS projects over 18,000 passenger riders by the year 2025.
 Visit Charlotte Center City Partners website for a LYNX interactive map.
 Photo by Jon Bell

 Real estate surrounding the light rail stations has shown a boost in sales prices, contributing, once again, to Charlotte’s smart plans to maintain economic stability.
 Rush hour traffic and major sporting events in the Uptown area as well as concerts and other functions at the arena, are contributory to our much needed new light rail as well as its early success.

 The LYNX line shares its track with the Charlotte Trolley from the Atherton Mill station to the 7th Street station.
 The 9.6 mile opening phase is planned to expand to reach 36th Street by 2013 and I-485 at UNCC by 2018.
 With 14 stations planned, the corridor will be 14 miles long by 2018.
 Come ride the light rail and check out our beautiful city with me--we'll take a tour of some of our gorgeous homes while you're here!

-Copyright © 2008 By Debe Maxwell, All Rights Reserved.. *Charlotte NC MYERS PARK History and Demographics*
+Copyright © 2008 By Debe Maxwell, All Rights Reserved.. *Charlotte NC Light Rail is a HUGE Success*

 (THE best Charlotte home search available - no kidding!)